2018 League Rules

 Rainout information will be announced 90 minutes before scheduled game time.
 Rained out games will be added to the end of respective league schedules.

 In case of multiple rainouts teams should be prepared to play any day of the week as long as 48-hour notice is given.

 The TASA rainout number for coaches and players is (918)748-3625.

-Problems, complaints, or umpire not present should be reported and mailed as per instructions on Umpire complaint/comment form.
+Problems, complaints, or umpire not present should be reported and an umpire complaint form turned into the TASA office, or mailed as per instructions on the form.
 Umpire complaint/comment forms are kept in the TASA Office.

 - No steel cleats will be allowed in the leagues.
 All shoes must be enclosed per USSSA rules.